Douglas Jacoby, Washington DC (1993)

-Prejudice is ugly widespread knowing no borders.
+Prejudice is ugly and widespread, knowing no borders.
 Yet even more detestable is the use of biblical authority to justify racism.
 Through the centuries there have always been those who have used religion to gain their own selfish ends.
+Systemic exploitation and oppression are an all-too-familiar pattern globally, typically those with the power abusing, dehumanizing, or taking advantage of those without the same power.
 Scriptures have been wrested from their context and made to support countless creeds of convenience and crass self-interest.
 And the wounded: they number in the millions from victims of children's taunts to victims of "ethnic cleansing."
-They are found in every nation of the world" and despite the common claim of professing Christians that they "love their neighbor as themselves" little if anything is done.
+They are found in every nation of the world and despite the common claim of professing Christians that they "love their neighbor as themselves" little if anything is done.

 I. CURSE OF HAM

-Noah cursed Canaan Ham s son for his perversity which continued in the Canaanite people.
-And the false argument goes the blacks are still cursed " which explains their poverty and struggles.
+Noah cursed Canaan Ham's son for his perversity, which continued in the Canaanite people.
+And the false argument goes that blacks are still cursed—which explains their poverty and struggles.
 The visible mark of the curse is dark skin.
 This argument has been leveled against Native Americans and other non-white minority groups.
 In the southern United States the "Curse of Ham" argument is still widespread.

-As another of many possible examples illustrating the consequences of this unfortunate doctrine" consider the case of the Mormons.
+As another of many possible examples illustrating the consequences of this unfortunate doctrine, consider the case of the Mormons.
 Mormon leaders had always taught the inferiority of blacks.
-Brigham Young for example " wrote: "Shall I tell you the law of God in regard to the African race?
-If the white man who belongs to the chosen seed mixes his blood with the seed of Cain" the penalty under the law of God " is death on the spot."
-(Journal of Discourses" vol 10 page 110 1854-1886) Until June 1978 " when a "revelation" came to the current Mormon president" Spencer Kimball Latter Day Saints barred blacks from the priesthood " since they were under the "curse of Ham."
-Bowing to increasing civil rights pressure" " the Mormons conveniently received the "revelation" and changed their policy.
+Brigham Young for example wrote: "Shall I tell you the law of God in regard to the African race?
+If the white man, who belongs to the chosen seed, mixes his blood with the seed of Cain, the penalty under the law of God, is death on the spot" (Journal of Discourses, vol. 10, p.110, 1854-1886).
+Until June 1978, when a "revelation" came to the current Mormon president, Spencer Kimball, Latter Day Saints barred blacks from the priesthood, since they were under the "curse of Ham."
+Bowing to increasing civil rights pressure, the Mormons conveniently received the "revelation" and changed their policy.

 Ham had four sons mentioned in the Bible:

-- Cush: Also a nation roughly corresponding to modern Sudan
+- Cush: A nation roughly corresponding to modern Sudan

 - Mizraim: Ancestor of peoples including Philistines.
 Also the Heb. word for "Egypt"